TobiasSekan/DailyKanji/Documentation/Roadmap.md

-# Roadmap
+﻿# Roadmap

 ## Version 0.1
 * Add menu entry to deactivate timeout (hide visible timer too)
-* Add main counter for each test (negative/positive)
-  * on right answers +1 on wrong answers - 1
-  * use this counter to calculate count of same tests
-  * use this count to order bottom test table
+* Make refresh interval for timer changeable via menu

 ## Version 1.0
+* Add test for signs with Dakuten and signs with Handakuten
+* Add test for sign with Yōon, Yōon with Dakuten and Yōon with Handakuten
 * Add test type for all -> "Hiragana, Katakana or Roomaji to Hiragana, Katakana or Roomaji"
-* Make refresh interval for timer changeable via menu
 * Prevent double-click and multi-click on correct answers to avoid wrong next answer
   * Note: Prevent it direct inside the command handlers
 * On similar answers, in some circumstance it is easy to direct find the correct answer, we need a prevention for this